L-u-k-e/Terrain-Generator/README.txt

 Github Repo:  https://github.com/L-u-k-e/Terrain-Generator
 --------------------------------------------------------------------------------

-THIS IS SHERBERT MOUNTIAN..... erm, I mean, noise based terrain generation in c++ and OpenGL that totally follows the spec in regards to the vertex colors ;)
+THIS IS SHERBERT MOUNTAIN..... erm, I mean, noise based terrain generation in c++ and OpenGL that totally follows the spec in regards to the vertex colors ;)

 --------------------------------------------------------------------------------